mcyc/mufasa/docs/source/index.rst

 MUFASA Documentation
 ====================

 Welcome to the documentation for **MUFASA**: the MUlti-component Fitter for Astrophysical Spectral Applications.
-MUFASA is a Python library designed to streamline the analysis and fitting of astrophysical spectral data.
-Whether you're processing spectral cubes, visualizing datasets, or performing multi-component fits, MUFASA offers a robust toolkit for astrophysical research.
+MUFASA is a Python library designed to automate spectral-fitting with multi-component models, particularly for molecular specifies with hyperfine lines.
+MUFASA also offers visualzation tools for the fits and special modules for costume pipe building to meet special user cases.

 Overview
 ========